acquiredcom/components-examples/README.md

 # Acquired.com Components Examples

 This repository contains examples demonstrating the implementation of [Acquired Components](https://docs.acquired.com/docs/components).
 Acquired Components compromises a collection of pre-built UI components supported by a Javascript SDK.
-It allows you to integrate the necessary cardholder data fields inyour custom checkout, ensuring full PCI-DSS SAQ-A compliance.
+It allows you to integrate the necessary cardholder data fields in your custom checkout, ensuring full PCI-DSS SAQ-A compliance.

 View a live demonstration of these examples here: [https://acquiredcom.github.io/components-examples/](https://github.com/acquiredcom/components-examples/tree/main/example-1)